akaboyo/railway-travel-project/README.md

 ## DATA SOURCE

-The dataset used for this analysis is World Development Indicators which is attached below:
+The dataset used for this analysis is World Development Indicators which contains 1,521 rows and 8 fields, and this is attached below:

 [World-Development-Indicators dataset.xlsx](https://github.com/user-attachments/files/17147007/World-Development-Indicators.dataset.xlsx)

+A closer look at the dataset shows that each country appears multiple times and there are multiple years of data.
+To get the most up-to-date information, i filtered on 2019.
+Since this filter is to be applied throughout the entire workbook and not just a single visualization, i had to set this up as a data source filter.
+This left me 217 rows of 2019 data to analyse.

 ## DATA PREPROCESSING/TRANSFORMATION